MicrosoftDocs/sdk-api/sdk-api-src/content/searchapi/nf-searchapi-isearchqueryhelper-get_querysyntax.md

 The allowed syntaxes are Simple, Natural Query Syntax (NQS), and Advanced Query Syntax (AQS).
 If not set, the default query syntax is SEARCH_ADVANCED_QUERY_SYNTAX.

-The DSearch code sample, available on <a href="https://code.msdn.microsoft.com/windowssearch">Code Gallery</a> and the <a href="https://msdn.microsoft.com/windowsvista/bb980924.aspx">Windows 7 SDK</a>, demonstrates how to create a class for a static console application to query Windows Search using the Microsoft.Search.Interop assembly for <a href="https://docs.microsoft.com/windows/desktop/api/searchapi/nn-searchapi-isearchqueryhelper">ISearchQueryHelper</a>.
+Checkout the <a href="https://docs.microsoft.com/windows/win32/search/-search-sample-dsearch">DSearch code sample</a> to see how to create a class for a static console application to query Windows Search using the Microsoft.Search.Interop assembly for <a href="https://docs.microsoft.com/windows/desktop/api/searchapi/nn-searchapi-isearchqueryhelper">ISearchQueryHelper</a>.